What is the Renewable Heat Incentive?

 RHI Premium Payment

 As of July 2011, up to 25,000 installations will be supported by a new ‘RHI Premium Payment’ to help people cover the purchase price of green heating systems.
 The RHI Premium Payment will cover technologies across all of Great Britain.
-The amount for solar thermal for example is £300/unit.
+The amount for solar thermal for example is £600/unit after the grant was increased from £300 in May 2013.

-Those taking up the premium will be eligible for a RHI tariff from October 2012, as will anyone else who has had eligible equipment installed from July 15, 2009.
+Those taking up the premium will be eligible for a RHI tariff as will anyone else who has had eligible equipment installed from July 15, 2009.

 There will be clear eligibility criteria in order to qualify for a Premium Payment, including: